 I have always been fascinated … and a little terrified of persuasion science and the value proposition.
 I worried that if I went too far down the rabbit hole I would be sucked into a dark world of manipulation.

-On the other hand, as someone obsessed with people and psychology I knew I had to get the latest and greatest science.
+On the other hand, as someone obsessed with people, psychology and leadership, I knew I had to get the latest and greatest science.
 As a member of the Association of Certified Fraud Examiners I get their wonderful publication Fraud Magazine.

 I read this article by Donn LeVie Jr., CFE and immediately knew I wanted to share it with the Science of People audience.
 I hope you enjoy this article which originally appeared in Fraud Magazine, in the January/February 2018 edition.